Monday, February 2, 2026

 Esau then realized how displeasing the Canaanite women were to his father Isaac; so he went to Ishmael and married Mahalath, the sister of Nebaioth and daughter of Ishmael son of Abraham, in addition to the wives he already had.

-Esau picks up a few more wives who are not Canaanite!
+Esau picks up a wife who is not Canaanite.
+He marries a cousin, Mahalath.
 Does he hope to regain his father's blessing?
-Although the cultural setting is strange to us, the desire of a son to please his father (or mother) -- that is very modern.
+Although the cultural setting is strange to us, the desire of a son to please his father (or mother) is very modern.

 Genesis 28:10-15, Stairway to heaven